Pradyumna1218/HireHub-DRF/README.md

 # HireHub-DRF
-Making a fiverr esk site using Djanog Rest API
+Making a fiverr esk site using Django Rest API